MadeByThePinsHub/policies/SECURITY.md

 ### 2. Response

-After the initial assessment and containment to my best abilities, we will document all actions taken in a response plan.
+After the initial assessment and containment to our best abilities, we will document all actions taken in a response plan.

 ### 3. Remediation